zendframework/zend-expressive-helpers/README.md

-This middleware relies on the `TemplateVariableContainerMiddleware` preceding it in the middleware pipeline, or having the `TemplateVariableContainer` request attribute present.
+This middleware relies on the `TemplateVariableContainerMiddleware` preceding it in the middleware pipeline, or having the `TemplateVariableContainer` request attribute present; if neither is present, it will generate a new instance.

-If it finds a `Zend\Expressive\Router\RouteResult` request attribute, it will inject the return value of `getMatchedRoute()` under the name `route` in the template variable container.
+It then populates the container's `route` parameter using the results of retrieving the `Zend\Expressive\Router\RouteResult` request attribute; the value will be either an instance of that class, or `null`.

-Templates rendered using the container can then access that value.
-It will either be a Zend\Expressive\Router\Route instance, or empty.
+Templates rendered using the container can then access that value, and test for routing success/failure status, pull the matched route name, route, and/or parameters from it.

 This middleware can replace the [UrlHelperMiddleware](#urlhelper) in your pipeline.